rammib1/quintype-node-components/README.md

 ```

 ### DfpAds
 This is a higher order component which can be used to manage ad units in a single place.
-A component must be created, and used with the `adtype` parameter
+A component must be created, and used with the `adtype` parameter.
+These ads are lazy-loaded and single-request mode is disabled by default which can be overwritten as follows.

 ```javascript
 import { createDfpAdComponent } from '@quintype/components';